1649 – Oliver Cromwell sets sail for Ireland and the commencement of one the most vicious military campaigns inflicted on Ireland.

 1947 – The Health Act extends the powers of county councils and provides maternity care.

-1958 – Birth of Feargal Sharkey, an Irish singer, who first found fame as the lead vocalist of pop punk band The Undertones, famous for the hit single “Teenage Kicks”.
+1958 – Birth of singer, Feargal Sharkey, in Derry.
+He first found fame as the lead vocalist of pop punk band The Undertones, famous for the hit single “Teenage Kicks”.
 Since the end of his recording career he has worked in the business side of music and held several leadership roles in the music industry.

 1969 – Serious rioting spreads across Northern Ireland from Derry to other Catholic areas stretching the RUC.
 The rioting deteriorated into sectarian conflict between Catholics and Protestants and many people, the majority being Catholics, were forced from their homes.

 1969 – Taoiseach, Jack Lynch, made a television address in which he announced that ‘field hospitals’ would be set up in border areas.
 He went on to say that: “the present situation is the inevitable outcome of the policies pursued for decades by successive Stormont governments.
 It is clear also that the Irish government can no longer stand by and see innocent people injured and perhaps worse.”

 1971 – A Catholic man, Hugh Herron, was shot dead by the British Army in Derry.